This post may contain affiliate links. Please read our disclosure policy.

 - Take the one cup of White Barbecue Sauce and brush a small amount onto the tops of the breasts.
 Cover grill and wait five minutes.
 Brush again and again close the lid and time five minutes.

 - Do this one more time.
 (Each time you do this, the sauce cooks into the chicken and eventually the tops get crispy and caramelized.)

-- After the final sauce goes on, cover the grill and cook another 10-20 minutes or until the internal temperature reaches 155 degrees F, using a probe thermometer.
+- After the final sauce goes on, cover the grill and cook another 10-20 minutes or until the internal temperature reaches between 160 and 162 degrees F, using a probe thermometer.
+(The internal temp of the chicken should rise to 165 degrees F as it rests.)
 Total cooking time should be about 30 minutes but your time may vary based on the size of the breast.